 Search

-Newer techniques for the processing of bone graft materials bring significant clinical benefits to clinicians experienced with using traditional HA-based xenograft materials.
+Newer techniques for processing bone graft materials offer significant clinical benefits to clinicians experienced with traditional HA-based xenograft materials.

 One such material is Ti-oss OCP-rich xenograft.